UTSCC09/project-buff-madolche-and-charge-rifle/README.md

 * [GraphQL](https://graphql.org/) This is a very safe API because the frontend can only call to the backend with several defined methods, if the method is not defined in the backend schema, the frontend won't be able to get data from the database.
 This makes the website more safer.
 We built some authorization methods to verify users in the middleware folder in the backend server; these will protect data from being given to unauthorized users in the many requests required.
 Most handlers are written in GraphQL/resolver to provide corresponding responses to the frontend.

 ### Backend
 We used Express to build the backend because we can separate the authorization and handler into different parts which makes testing much easier.
-We followed the tutorial [Build a Complete App with GraphQL, Node.js, MongoDB and React.js](https://www.youtube.com/playlist?list=PL55RiY5tL51rG1x02Yyj93iypUuHYXcB_) to build our backend, and most of the time spent on the backend was to build a safe and useful api which will be talked in the API part.
+We followed the tutorial [Build a Complete App with GraphQL, Node.js, MongoDB and React.js](https://www.youtube.com/playlist?list=PL55RiY5tL51rG1x02Yyj93iypUuHYXcB_) to build our backend, and most of the time spent on the backend was to build a safe and useful API which will be talked in the API part.
 We have a field called status in the MongoDB database to store if the user is logged in or not.
 This protects users' info/work from being stolen by a JWT leak.

 There are several libraries/api/package being used during development:
 * [Mongoose](https://www.npmjs.com/package/mongoose), we use this package in npm to connect our backend and MongoDB database